Stop buying bottled water. Buy re-usable bottles.

 Wooden water bottles were last used by French soldiers in the Napoleonic era.
 They should stay that way.
 The wooden water bottles that are being heavily marketed these days are simply stainless steel vacuum flasks with a wood finish.
-There are some interesting startups, like the ‘Birch bottle’, and plastics are being made from plant fibre… so, who knows… but they’re not worth it right now.
+There are some interesting startups, like the ‘Birch bottle’ and plastics made from plant fibre.

 You’ll get what you pay for.
 A ten-dollar water bottle will probably only be good for a few short walks.
-Poor quality gear does more to hinder rather than help us enjoy hiking.
+Poor quality gear hinders rather than helps.

-For short walks, plastic is the best.
-For all day hikes it depends on the temperature but plastic is still the best.
-Throughout summer in Australia you’ll need a stainless-steel water bottle to keep things cold.
-Warm water isn’t the best mid hike refreshment on a thirty-two degree day.
-Multi-day hikes need a bit of planning and a few types of water container.
+A plastic water bottle is the best for hiking.
+For all day hikes it depends on the temperature, but plastic is still the best.
+In summer (in Australia) you’ll need a stainless-steel water bottle to keep water cold.
+Multi-day hikes need a bit of planning and a mix of insulated and non-insulated bottles.

-For me, the best water bottles to take hiking are the CamelBak Eddy or Podium bottles.
-If it’s going to be hot, I take two plastic bottles but pre-freeze one the night before for later in the day.
-My original Stanley flask is the best for keeping things hot in cold weather, but it’s a beast of a thing.
-My Contigo stainless steel bottles are excellent at keeping things cold in hot weather and are still easy to use on the move.
+My favorite water bottles to take hiking are the CamelBak Eddy or Podium bottles.
+If it’s going to be hot, I take two, but pre-freeze one the night before for later in the day.
+Contigo stainless steel bottles are excellent at keeping things cold in hot weather and are still easy to use on the move.
+If you want thing to stay hot, then the original Stanley flask is the best for keeping things hot in cold weather, but it’s a beast of a thing.